wo0dyn/resume/README.rst

 Curriculum Vitæ • Résumé
 ========================

-This is my (short) résumé in French.
+This is my (short) résumé in English/French.

 Installation
 ============